rusefi/rusefi_documentation/HOWTO-contribute-to-documentation.md

 Github Wiki is weird.

 One the one hand, we have [https://github.com/rusefi/rusefi_documentation](https://github.com/rusefi/rusefi_documentation), which we will call "wiki-source".
 That's a git repository with nice pull request process, but less nice web page rendering which starts each page by showing a list of files - that's not what end users want to see.

 On the other hand, we have [the Github Wiki](https://github.com/rusefi/rusefi/wiki), which we will call "wiki2" which is displayed much nicer - and that is actually implemented by ANOTHER git repository https://github.com/rusefi/rusefi.wiki.git behind the scenes.
 That repository does not have a nice Pull Request process :(

 Solution?
 A combination. [wiki2](https://github.com/rusefi/rusefi/wiki) and [wiki-source](https://github.com/rusefi/rusefi_documentation) repositories are actually set to mirror each other.
-This way we have the nice Pull Request process on [https://github.com/rusefi/rusefi_documentation](https://github.com/rusefi/rusefi_documentation) and once changes are merged into https://github.com/rusefi/rusefi_documentation, complete https://github.com/rusefi/rusefi_documentation is automatically merged into https://github.com/rusefi/rusefi.wiki.git which makes actual content nicely visible at [https://github.com/rusefi/rusefi/wiki](https://github.com/rusefi/rusefi/wiki)
+This way we have the nice Pull Request process on [https://github.com/rusefi/rusefi_documentation](https://github.com/rusefi/rusefi_documentation) and once changes are merged, the repo is then automatically merged into https://github.com/rusefi/rusefi.wiki.git which makes actual content nicely visible at [https://github.com/rusefi/rusefi/wiki](https://github.com/rusefi/rusefi/wiki)
 Synchronization between wiki2 and wiki-source is automated via [Github Action](https://github.com/rusefi/rusefi/blob/master/.github/workflows/sync-wiki.yaml), file content is expected to be the same between these two repositories.

 ## How Page Titles Work on Wiki3